Sleep 101

 These widely consumed substances can significantly impact sleep:

-- Caffeine: Known for its stimulant effects, caffeine can disrupt sleep even when consumed 6 hours before bedtime (Drake et al., 2013).
+- Caffeine: Known for its stimulant effects, caffeine can disrupt sleep even when consumed six hours before bedtime.80

-- Alcohol: While alcohol may help with falling asleep, it disrupts sleep architecture, particularly REM sleep, leading to poor sleep quality (Park et al., 2015).
+- Alcohol: While alcohol may help with falling asleep, it disrupts sleep architecture, particularly REM sleep, leading to poor sleep quality.81

-Understanding the complex relationship between diet and sleep can help individuals make informed choices to optimize both their nutrition and sleep quality.
+Understanding the complex relationship between diet and sleep can help with informed choices to optimize both their nutrition and sleep quality.

 Impact of technology on sleep